propellur/steadykey/README.md

 ```

 - `options.ttlSeconds` overrides the manager default for this call.
-- `options.metadata` accepts any JSON-serializable object and is stored with the record.
+- `options.metadata` accepts any JSON-serializable value (objects, strings, numbers, etc.) and is stored with the record.
 - `options.storeCanonicalPayload` toggles payload storage per call.
 - Result shape: `{ id, key, stored, record }` where `record` reflects the stored data (including metadata and canonical payload when present).